Focus Your MBA in Entrepreneurship

 Spring, year two.
 Launch your business while still in school.
 Compete for more than $100,000 worth of prizes in various entrepreneurship competitions.
 Pitch to the WashU Venture Network of angel investors.

-By the end of our program, you'll be prepared to work in corporate innovation, small business, family business, nonprofits or consulting.
+By the end of our program, you’re prepared to work in corporate innovation, small business, family business, nonprofits or consulting.
 Your skills even scale to venture capital and private equity firms.
-And, yes, if launching a commercial or social startup is your goal, you'll be ready for that, too.
+And, yes, if launching a commercial or social startup is your goal, you’re ready for that, too.

 , professor of practice in entrepreneurship (learn more about Doug on the Olin Blog